 Second, we add to the recent literature that studies solution concepts with informational robustness properties (e.g., Bergemann and Morris (2013; 2016; 2017) and Doval and Ely (2020)).
-Bergemann and Morris (2016) established the informational robustness property of Bayes correlated equilibrium by showing that Bayes correlated equilibrium captures the implications of Bayes Nash equilibrium when players may observe more information than initially assumed.
-It turns out that we can use the same arguments to define Bayes stable equilibrium and establish its information robustness property when the underlying solution the game but firms may not have correct beliefs whereas we assume that firms have correct beliefs but the econometrician does not know the true information structure.
+Bergemann and Morris (2016) established the informational robustness property of Bayes correlated equilibrium by showing that Bayes correlated equilibrium captures the implications of Bayes Nash equilibrium when the players may observe more information than initially assumed.
+It turns out that we can use the same arguments to define Bayes stable equilibrium and establish its information robustness property when the underlying solution concept is rational expectations equilibrium.